faaany/vllm-omni/examples/offline_inference/text_to_video/text_to_video.md

 - `--num_frames`: Number of frames (Wan default is 81).
 - `--guidance_scale` and `--guidance_scale_high`: CFG scale (applied to low/high).
 - `--negative_prompt`: optional list of artifacts to suppress (the PR demo used a long Chinese string).
 - `--boundary_ratio`: Boundary split ratio for low/high DiT.
+Set to `0.0` to load only the high-noise transformer, or `1.0` to load only the low-noise transformer, which saves memory by loading only one transformer instead of two.
 - `--fps`: frames per second for the saved MP4 (requires `diffusers` export_to_video).
 - `--output`: path to save the generated video.
 - `--enable-cpu-offload`: enable CPU offloading for diffusion models.